 Wi-Fi Alliance XR Market Segment Task Group: will develop and promote all aspects of Wi-Fi functionality, technology, deployment, and messaging for XR (an umbrella term covering AR, VR, and mixed reality) applications and services.

-To name a few, these Wi-Fi Alliance technologies are using IEEE 802.11 standards for device addressing and device discovery, service discovery, P2P Group Operation, P2P Power Management, P2P Co-existence Operation, Security, Randing and Fine Time Measurement.
+To name a few, these Wi-Fi Alliance technologies are using IEEE 802.11 standards for device addressing and device discovery, service discovery, P2P Group Operation, P2P Power Management, P2P Co-existence Operation, Security, Ranging and Fine Time Measurement.

 IEEE P802.11 specifically provisioned regulatory classification for the 6GHz band not only for LPI and SP modes but also for VLP and C2C operation so that the compliant devices can properly signal their regulatory capabilities according to their certification status for regulatory compliant interoperation when operating in VLP or C2C modes.